JMichaelHerder/FDA-Data-Mining-Application/README.md

 ## What it does

 The FDA Data Mining Application is a desktop application developed for Celestica Inc. that takes a company name (firm name on the openFDA database), retrieves information regarding the products made by the company and the sites at which they are made.
-..*Site information includes name, address, registration and FEI numbers, U.S. agent or official correspondent, and total numbers of the different classifications of products made there.
+  *Site information includes name, address, registration and FEI numbers, U.S. agent or official correspondent, and total numbers of the different classifications of products made there.
-..*Product information includes description, activity type, code, class, and regulation number.
+  *Product information includes description, activity type, code, class, and regulation number.

 This information is used to generate a report in excel format.
 Specific instructions given to Celestica employees using the program are detailed in the "FDA Data Mining Tool User Manual".